likuilin/cob-interest/README.md

-# cob-interest
+# COB Interest Rates

-COB Interest Rate
+I wanted to track the Capital One savings account interest rates.